Skip to content

 • Teotitlán del Valle – A Zapotec weaving village famous for its handmade wool rugs.

-• Mitla – A stunning archaeological site with intricate stone mosaics.
+• Mitla – An important archaeological site with intricate stone mosaics.
+Read my complete guide to visiting Mitla ruins.

 • El Tule – Home to the world’s widest tree, a massive Montezuma cypress.